Yikes! 90’s Sitcom Actress Thea Vidale Calls Brandy “Disrespectful”, Roots For Monica Facetiously In #Verzuz Tweets

 Screen shots of Thea’s tweets were captured below.
 Swipe to see them.

+Brandy played Thea’s daughter on the short-lived 90’s TV series.
+The show depicted the actress as a widow raising 4 children while holding down various jobs to make ends meet.
+But we’re all left pondering what caused the comedian to lash out like that after all these years?

 Thea’s tweets and twitter account have sense disappeared since she put Brandy and Sonja on blast.
-Wha do oyu think about her allegations?
+What do YOU think about her allegations?

 Comments